michelfernandez/cove/site/content/english/imprint.md

 ---
 title: Skribble – Imprint
-description: Skribble is operated by BlockSigner AG.
+description: Skribble is operated by Skribble AG.
 Skribble has made it its goal to digitalize contract processes.
 In 2018 we formed a team of Trust Shapers that has been working towards this future.
 draft: false
 slug: imprint
 ---